a-micable/a-micable/README.md

 ---

 ## 📚 What I’m Learning
-- State-of-the-art methods for low-resource NLP
+- State of the art methods for low resource NLP
 - Optimizing large language models for production
 - Advanced MLOps with **Airflow, MLflow, and Kubeflow**